Bristol police 'made errors over call to help find woman'

 Ms Jones, 20 and from Redditch, was later found dead, at Rodway Hill, Bristol, on 30 March 2012.

-The IPCC watchdog found four call handlers had not recorded the right information or reacted quickly enough.'Opportunity lost'
+The IPCC watchdog found four call handlers had not recorded the right information or reacted quickly enough.

 The civilian staff faced internal misconduct proceedings, with two receiving words of advice after their cases were proven.